ead3471/foodgram-project-react/README.md

  - DOCKER_USERNAME

- - HOST - your deploy server address
+ - HOST (your deploy server address)

- - PASSPHRASE - ssh pass for connection to deploy server
+ - PASSPHRASE (SSH passphrase for connection to the deploy server)
  - POSTGRES_PASSWORD
  - POSTGRES_USER

- - SSH_KEY - ssh pass for connection to deploy server
+ - SSH_KEY (SSH passphrase for connection to the deploy server)

- - USER - your username on deploy server
+ - USER (your username on the deploy server)

+2. Commit and push the changes to your GitHub repository.
+The GitHub Action will automatically deploy the images to the specified server on every push action.

 ### Backend Author: